wfpidn/Focal-Regression/README.md

 ## Data
 Indonesia data are provided for example analysis, both data came from below.
+- Daily rainfall estimate.
-- 39 years (1981-2019) daily rainfall data used in the analysis are downloaded from Climate Hazards Center - UC Santa Barbara (https://chc.ucsb.edu/data-sets/chirps), and
+39 years (1981-2019) daily rainfall data used in the analysis are downloaded from Climate Hazards Center - UC Santa Barbara (https://chc.ucsb.edu/data-sets/chirps), and
-- Monthly Water History, This Monthly History collection holds the entire history of water detection on a month-by-month basis.
+- Monthly Water History.
+This Monthly History collection holds the entire history of water detection on a month-by-month basis.
 The collection contains 430 images, one for each month between March 1984 and December 2019.
 Each pixel was individually classified into water / non-water using an expert system and the results were collated into a monthly history for the entire time period and two epochs (1984-1999, 2000-2019) for change detection.
 Downloaded from Google Earth Engine: https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_2_MonthlyHistory

 ## Contents
 - Example of raster file (GeoTIFF).